 Fill the cupcake liners halfway full.
 If you overfill the liners, the cupcakes may not dome correctly.
-I’ve been using Brandless’s muffin pans as they are so inexpensive and they are a commercial grade quality.

 As soon as the cupcakes come out of the oven, remove them from the cupcake tins.
 If they sit in the tins, they will continue to cook.

-These lemon cupcakes can be kept at room temperature for three days, refrigerated for up to a week (bring to room temperature before serving), or frozen in an airtight container for up to three months.
+They can be kept at room temperature for three days, refrigerated for up to a week (bring to room temperature before serving), or frozen in an airtight container for up to three months.